Seiya Suzuki Preview, Player Props: Cubs vs. Rockies

-On Monday, Seiya Suzuki (.439 on-base percentage in past 10 games, 94 points above season-long percentage) and the Chicago Cubs play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 8:40 PM ET.
+Seiya Suzuki -- with a slugging percentage of .744 in his past 10 games, including two home runs -- will be in action for the Chicago Cubs versus the Colorado Rockies, with Chris Flexen on the mound, on September 12 at 8:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Diamondbacks.

 Seiya Suzuki Game Info & Props vs. the Rockies